Sistema joins Secure Exports Scheme

 12.00am 01 September 2017 | News

-Customs and Sistema Plastics have signed a partnership under the NZ Customs Secure Exports Scheme (SES), endorsing the exporter’s supply chain security standards.
+Customs and Sistema Plastics have signed a partnership under Customs Secure Exports Scheme (SES), endorsing the exporter’s supply chain security standards.

 Customs and Sistema executives met at the Sistema head office in Auckland to seal the deal with an official Certificate of Partnership.